stepchowfun/typical/README.md

 The client and server can then use the generated code to serialize and deserialize messages for mutual communication.
 If the client and server are written in different languages, you can generate code for each language.

 Note that Typical only does serialization and deserialization.
-It has nothing to do with service meshes, encryption, authentication, or authorization, but it can be used together with those technologies.
+It has nothing to do with networking, encryption, authentication, or authorization, but it can be used together with those technologies.

 ### Serialize and deserialize messages